-That the Standing Committee passes the motion provided by Administration to endorse Bylaw No. B-33/2024.
+Administration recommends that Council adopt Bylaw No. B-33/2024.
 This bylaw would update the existing regulations by maintaining a degree of flexibility to accommodate the range of housing needed to support the Airdrie community while balancing common questions, concerns, and apprehensions related to this type of housing option.
 Administration is in support of the proposed amendments because of the following:

-- They are in alignment with Council's Strategic Focus Area of achieving a caring community. - They align with the goals, objectives, and criteria of the Airdrie City Plan and the AirdrieONE Sustainability Plan. - The City of Airdrie Housing Needs Assessment outlines that there is current need for supportive housing options.
-Specifically, there is a projected deficit of 145 permanent supportive housing units (single adults, seniors and people with disabilities at risk of or experiencing homelessness) and 155 special needs housing units (persons who experience cognitive and/or physical activity limitations) by 2027. - These amendments create an environment more conducive to balancing the need to be flexible to not limit these types of developments from occurring, but in a way that respects adjacent neighbour values and needs.
+- They are in alignment with Council's Strategic Focus Area of achieving a caring community. - They align with the goals, objectives, and criteria of the Airdrie City Plan and the Airdrie ONE Sustainability Plan. - The City of Airdrie Housing Needs Assessment outlines that there is current need for supportive housing options.
+Specifically, there is a projected deficit of 145 permanent supportive housing units (single adults, seniors and people with disabilities at risk of or experiencing homelessness) and 155 special needs housing units (persons who experience cognitive and/or physical activity limitations) by 2027.

-A multi-disciplinary approach and a diversity of inputs were utilized during the review to gain a collection of information, perspectives, and ideas to arrive at the final recommendations.
+- These amendments create an environment more conducive to balancing the need to be flexible to not limit these types of developments from occurring, but in a way that respects adjacent neighbour values and needs. - A multi-disciplinary approach and a diversity of inputs were utilized during the review to gain a collection of information, perspectives, and ideas to arrive at the final recommendations.